Gohar Ejaz

 Gohar Ejaz is a Pakistani real estate tycoon and philanthropist.
-He is the chairman of Ejaz Group which mainy owns Lake City in Lahore and 24 Digital.
+He is the chairman of Ejaz Group which mainly owns Lake City in Lahore and 24 Digital.

 Ejaz was the caretaker Federal Minister for Interior, Commerce and Minister for Trade, Industry and Production from 17 August 2023 to March 2024.

 Early life

 Gohar Ejaz was born to a Chinioti business family.
 His father, Sheikh Ejaz Ahmad, served as a member of the Senate of Pakistan.

 Career

 After completing his education, Ejaz joined the family business.
 In 1995, he established Ejaz Power Limited, a captive power plant for the group's textile operations.

 Ejaz became actively involved with the All Pakistan Textile Mills Association (APTMA), an organization that manages industry relations with the government.
 In 2003, he played a key role in the leadership change within APTMA, leading over 100 members to demand the resignation of the then-chairman, Waqar Monnoo.

 In 2004, Ejaz launched Lake City in Lahore, a real estate project covering more than 2,000 acres, with investors including Shahid Iqbal of Mayfair and the Sapphire Group.
 However, by 2006, Ejaz Textile Mills faced financial difficulties, leading to defaults and challenges in the Lake City project.

 In 2011, Ejaz publicly acknowledged President Asif Ali Zardari's implementation of policies favoring the textile industry, including measures aligned with the All Pakistan Textile Mills Association (APTMA) agenda.
 Following his one-year term as APTMA chairman, Ejaz retained influence despite heading a relatively small textile operation.
 During this period, he built alliances with smaller textile firms, challenging larger, established players.
 After his term ended, Ejaz assumed a newly created "patron-in-chief" role at APTMA—a position with greater authority than that of chairman—which he held until 2023.

 Ejaz held positions such as Chairman of the APTMA Punjab Region (2009–10) and national Chairman (2010–11).
 Later, Ejaz also served on the boards of various institutions, including National Textile University, Government College University, Lahore, King Edward Medical University, Care Foundation Lahore, Punjab Institute of Cardiology, Punjab Social Security Health Company, and Lahore General Hospital.

 Ejaz continued to maintain relations with Zardari, hosting a 2014 dinner for him and Pakistan Peoples Party (PPP) co-chairman.
 He also developed close relations with the military establishment and was at times referred to by observers as a "PR King".

-In January 2024, Ejaz was appointed as the Caretaker Federal Interior Minister.
+In January 2024, Ejaz was appointed the Caretaker Federal Interior Minister.
 He assumed this role in addition to his current responsibilities as Federal Minister for Commerce, Industry and Production.
 This appointment has been implemented after the resignation of former Caretaker Home Minister Sarfraz Bugti.